Ladarius Green: 2013

 To begin his second season, Green was named the third tight end on the depth chart behind longtime veteran Antonio Gates and newly acquired free agent veteran John Phillips.
 Green began to prove himself as a reliable pass-catching option behind Gates and was able to produce as the third tight end, as the Chargers ran many multiple tight end sets and John Phillips was primarily used as a blocking tight end.
-On September 22, 2016, Green started the week 3 matchup against the Tennessee Titans and caught his first two passes of the season for 48-yards during the Charger's 17-20 loss.
-On November 17, 2013, Green caught a season-high four passes for a season-high 81 receiving yards in a 16-20 loss to the Miami Dolphins.
+On September 22, 2016, Green started the week 3 matchup against the Tennessee Titans and caught his first two passes of the season for 48-yards during the Charger's 17–20 loss.
+On November 17, 2013, Green caught a season-high four passes for a season-high 81 receiving yards in a 16–20 loss to the Miami Dolphins.
 The following week, he caught his first career touchdown on a 60-yard touchdown pass from Philip Rivers against the Kansas City Chiefs.
 He finished the victory with three receptions for 80 receiving yards and a touchdown.

 In his first season under new head coach Mike McCoy, Green played all 16 games, while starting 10, collecting 17 receptions for 376 yards along with 3 touchdowns.
 In a wild card matchup between the Chargers and the Bengals, Green made a leaping catch over the safety Chris Crocker, for the Chargers only passing touchdown of the game.
 He finished the victory with three catches for 34 receiving yards and a touchdown.
-The Chargers were eliminated from the playoffs the following week by the Denver Broncos in the divionsal championship.
+The Chargers were eliminated from the playoffs the following week by the Denver Broncos in the divisional championship.

 2014

 Green began his third season as the backup tight end behind Antonio Gates.
 Although he was named the backup ahead of John Phillips, Green's role with the Chargers changed under new offensive coordinator Frank Reich, requiring him to block the majority of the time as Gates was the primary pass catching tight end.
 In the Charger's season opening loss to the Arizona Cardinals, Green caught two passes for 24-yards.
 He earned his first start of the season the following game against the Seattle Seahawks but finished the loss without a catch.
-During Week 3, Green caught a season-high four passes for 68 receiving yards during a 28-10 victory at the Buffalo Bills.
+During Week 3, Green caught a season-high four passes for 68 receiving yards during a 28–10 victory at the Buffalo Bills.
 Green ended the season with 19 receptions on 23 targets for 226 yards and averaged 11.6 yards per catch while also starting four games and appearing in 14.